xiechf974/rfc3535-20years-later/Prez/IETF120/nemops-session2-summary.md

 9. [Four Thoughts for How to Improve Network Management for Operators](https://www.ietf.org/slides/slides-nemopsws-paper-nemops-position-paper-kent-watsen-00.pdf)

-   + Promote RESTCONF with JSON encoding, obsolete NETCONF and RESTCONF's XML
+   + (**NEW-OPS-REQ-REASSESS**) Promote RESTCONF with JSON encoding, obsolete NETCONF and RESTCONF's XML
-   + NMDA should be mandatory to implement in the next verssion of NETCONF and RESTCONF protocols
+   + NMDA should be mandatory to implement in the next version of NETCONF and RESTCONF protocols
-   + There should be a "library" of adaptors to transform standards-based data models to the native data model supported by devices
+   + (**NEW-OPS-REQ-INTEGRATION**) There should be a "library" of adaptors to transform standards-based data models to the native data model supported by devices
-   + Device-adapters to send the device-specific data to the device (which only supports CLI or SNMP) via its CLI
+   + (**NEW-OPS-REQ-INTEGRATION**) Device-adapters to send the device-specific data to the device (which only supports CLI or SNMP) via its CLI

 10. [Device Network Management - Current Status, and Future Direction](https://www.ietf.org/slides/slides-nemopsws-paper-device-network-management-current-status-and-future-direction-00.txt)